|

 Regulators, however, are more concerned about hedge funds, commodities and exposures to the insurance sector.
 Only time will tell if banks are underplaying these risks.
 Regulators are clearly still feeling that institutions have some way to go to embed acceptable retail sales practices.

-Alan Merriman is a partner and banking assurance & advisory services leader, with PricewaterhouseCoopers.
+Alan Merriman is a partner in banking assurance & advisory services at PricewaterhouseCoopers (PwC).